FeldrinH/Dexsplitter/README.md

 # Dexsplitter

-This repo contains splits and splitters for the game Ambidextro.
+This repo contains splits and splitters for speedrunning the game Ambidextro.

 ## LiveSplit autosplitter

-*Work in progress.*
+The `LiveSplit` folder contains a LiveSplit autosplitter for Ambidextro and splits for running the Any% category.

+You can download the splits for the Any% category <a href="https://github.com/FeldrinH/Dexsplitter/blob/main/LiveSplit/Ambidextro%20-%20Any%25.lss?raw=true" download>here</a>.
+The autosplitter will be automatically downloaded when opening the splits in LiveSplit.
+You can enable it by opening the 'Edit Splits' window and clicking the button labeled 'Activate'.

+The autosplitter has the following features:

+* Automatically splits at the end of a level (before the level transition, if there is one).
+* Automatically starts run when speedrun timer starts ticking.
+* Automatically resets run when (re)starting level 0.

 ## Video splitter